affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

-Default value is True.
-is True.
-Default value is True.
-:keyword callable cls: A custom type or function that will be passed the direct response
 - `file` (`IO`): Default value is None.
 - `identifier` (`str`): Default value is None.
 - `file_name` (`str`): Default value is None.